nedpals/formuler/README.md

     },
   };

+  // Provide a value and a function to update the value.
-  const [value, setValue] = React.useState({
+  // You may use your favorite state management or form library. const [value, setValue] = React.useState({
     name: 'Bob',
     age: 18,
   });

-  // It will render a form with two input fields return (
+  // Render the form using FormRenderer return (
     <FormRenderer
       schema={schema}